Skip to main content

 Writers (Destinations)

-OLake supports multiple destination types through its writer architecture.
+OLake supports multiple destination (S3 and Apache Iceberg) types through its writer architecture.
 Each writer implements the Writer interface and provides specific functionality for its destination type.

 Parquet Writer

-The Parquet writer efficiently manages file rotation, naming, partitioning, and supports normalization (basic) and schema evolution (basic).
-It ensures optimized storage formats and retrieval speeds by partitioning data intelligently.
+The Parquet writer efficiently manages file rotation, naming, partitioning, and supports normalization (basic, Level 1) and schema evolution (as supported by Iceberg v2 tables).

-The Parquet writer writes data to Parquet files, either locally or on S3:
+The Parquet writer writes data to Parquet files, either locally or on AWS S3:

 • S3 Integration: Uploads Parquet files to an S3 bucket